tomjoht/tomjoht.github.io/_restapicourse/pubapis_api_doc_types.md

 <a href="http://api-portal.anypoint.mulesoft.com/yahoo/api/yahoo-weather-api?ref=apihub"><img src="{{ "/images/restapicourse/commonsections.png" | prepend: site.baseurl }}" alt="Common sections in API documentation" /></a>

  I won't get into too much detail about each of these sections.
-In my previous course, <a href="{{ "/restapicourse" | prepend: site.baseurl }}">Documenting REST APIs</a>, I explore the content development aspect of API documentation in depth.
+In previous sections of this course, I explored the content development aspect of API documentation in depth.
 Here I'll just list the salient points.

 ### Guides